The orca (aka killer whale), marine animal of many oceans

 Icelandic Orca Project

 The Icelandic Orca Project monitors the social and foraging behavior of killer whales regularly seen in Icelandic waters.
-Orca behavior can be generally divided into foraging, travelling, socialising, and resting.
+Orca behavior can be generally divided into foraging, traveling, socializing, and resting.
 The behaviors are easy to tell apart.
 Traveling killer whales head consistently in a specific direction, while they tend to stay near the surface when socializing.
 Resting killer whales are typically idle at the surface for minutes at a time.

 Killer whale shockwave hunting